Smokey Yunick: Legacy

 After Yunick's death, his shop's contents were auctioned off, according to his wishes.
-He had witnessed his friend Don Garlits' difficulties developing and maintaining a museum and did not want either his family to be saddled with such a burden, or a "high roller" to gain control of his reputation.
+He had witnessed his friend Don Garlits' difficulties developing and maintaining a museum.
+He did not want either his family to be saddled with such a burden or a "high roller" to gain control of his reputation.
 Instead, he preferred that his tools, equipment, cars, engines, and parts go to people who would use them, and before his death, he undertook to restore as much of it as possible to working conditions.
-The proceeds of the auction went to a foundation to fund innovations in motorsports.
+The auction proceeds went to a foundation to fund innovations in motorsports.

+A marker to honor Yunick was erected alongside Smokey Yunick Way, located in Holly Hill's Riverside Park alongside the former "best damn garage" property.

-The character Smokey in Disney/Pixar's 2017 film Cars 3 is based on Smokey Yunick.
+The character Smokey in Disney/Pixar's 2017 film Cars 3 is based on Yunick.
 He is portrayed by Chris Cooper.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)